kalvir781/kalv/cv/index.md

 [Guardian](https://www.theguardian.com/uk)
 Built a [ruby library](https://www.theguardian.com/open-platform/client-libraries) for their first open data platform [Open Data Platform Launch partner](https://www.theguardian.com/open-platform/blog/launch-partners).
 Created a vertical search of music/film reviews with social media
-Working with the Conservative party and the London Mayer data group for open data for the government.

 [JobsGoPublic](https://www.jobsgopublic.com/) - CTO - completing migration from Coldfusion to Rails with their development team.
 Introducing Agile software development practises and overhauling their DevOps.

-Designed an ImageDB to ensure lossless photo re-generation in seconds from a small core database.
-Built in Java/Swing desktop application.
+Designed and wrote a full open data strategy for the Conservative party and the London Mayer Office for open data for the government and how citizens could contribute to the future of the government.

 ### London Ruby User Group (LRUG) - 2008 - 2011
 [Ruby Manor](http://rubymanor.org) - Organized and run a UK conference on leading Ruby and Rails topics.